gabriel-Oak/poc-webworkers-filters/ENGLISH_README.md

 You are working in a ReactJs project, codebase looks okay and everything is fine.
-But for some weird reason, the application presents slowness, and just the bundle optimization plugins are being enough.
+But for some weird reason, the application presents slowness, and just the bundle optimization plugins aren't being enough.
 Wath did you do?

 ## Hello World!
 I'm Gabriel Carvalho
 FrontEnd developer since 2019.